anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-04-Author-ML-PySpark-Scripts.md

 ```

 ### 8.5.
 Review the model metrics persisted in BigQuery
 Run the below query in BigQuery.
-Be sure to add pipeline_id to the where clause if you are running the experiments multiple times.
+Be sure to add pipeline_id to the where clause.

 ```
 SELECT * FROM `customer_churn_ds.model_metrics`